RiskAgent: Synergizing Language Models with Validated Tools for Evidence-Based Risk Prediction: Approach

-Figure~\ref{fig:framework} shows the flowchart of our RiskAgent system.
+Figure~\ref{fig:framework} shows the flowchart of our RiskAgent system\footnote{ We attach a detailed description of our method in Appendix~\ref{appen:method}.}.
 Inspired by the success of actor-critic reinforcement learning \cite{grondman2012survey} that introduces the Critic, Actor, Reward, and Environment, we introduce three LLM agents and one component, i.e., Decider, Executor, Reviewer, and Environment.
 These modules work together to ensure that our system runs smoothly and accurately.